5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 How Does Callboost Work?

-The principle is straightforward, but achieving stable results depends on proper engineering design, installation, and optimization for the actual site.
+The principle itself is straightforward, but stable indoor coverage depends on proper engineering design, correct equipment selection, and site-based installation.

 Technical FeaturePurposeCallboost’s Approach